 You need to have a Ph.D. in astronomy because it’s a complex field that involves mathematics and physics.
 After obtaining your doctorate, you must look for fellowship opportunities to gain relevant experience.

-- Pros: You can work on interesting projects which may contribute to groundbreaking research.
+- Pros: You can work on interesting projects that may contribute to groundbreaking research.

 - Cons: You must obtain a doctorate degree, which can take several years.